Incident Management Assistance Team (IMAT)

 About the Indiana Incident Management Assistance Team (IMAT)

 The IMAT excels in applying advanced concepts of the Incident Command System and uses advanced technology to facilitate communications while at disaster scenes.
 Additionally, the IMAT has a direct link to the State EOC and expertise in knowing what state resources are available, where they are and how to apply them into a response effort.
-This allows the IMAT to streamline allocation of state resources to the most critical areas of a disaster when it is needed the most.
+This allows the IMAT to streamline allocation of resources to the most critical areas of a disaster when it is needed the most.

 - Department of Correction